dbacchet/glengine/README.md

 Additional rendering that can be useful as debug/annotations, like text, bounding boxes, etc.
 Objects in this stage will *not* be selectable.

-The `master` branch contains active rewrite of GLengine on top of [sokol_gfx](https://github.com/floooh/sokol), and is probably not very stable at the moment.
+The `master` branch contains an active rewrite of GLengine on top of [sokol_gfx](https://github.com/floooh/sokol), and is probably not very stable at the moment.

 ## Screenshots
 A few screenshot from the sample apps: